 The HPV test can be done as a simple vaginal swab.
 You can choose whether you would like to do a self-test or have the swab performed by a clinician.

-Even when self-testing, this will need to be done by visiting a healthcare provider.
+Where to test: Even when self-testing, this will still need to be done by visiting a healthcare provider.
+This test can be done through your GP, Sexual Wellbeing Aotearoa clinic, sexual health services, and community health services.

-This test can be done through your GP, Family Planning, sexual health services, and community health services.
-There is usually a cost involved for this service.
-However, it has been announced that free cervical screening will be provided from September for people who have not previously been screened, Māori and Pacific people, and anyone who is a community service card holder.
+Costs: There is usually a cost involved for this service.
+However, free cervical screening is available for people who have not previously been screened, for those who are underscreened, Māori and Pacific people, and anyone who is a community service card holder.